-Monito Monitoring Compliance Template Minimum Process for Responsible Frequency of Review of Responsible Responsible Requirement Monitoring Individual/ group/committee Monitoring Results process (e.g., who does this?)
-Individual/group/ committee for action plan development Individual/group/ committee for action plan monitoring and implementation Describe which aspect this is The policy will be reviewed via feedback to the The Head of Equality and Inclusion.
-The policy will be monitored as it is applied People Directorate Senior Head of Equality and Inclusion / EDI Team / Head of Equality and Inclusion/ People Directorate Senior monitoring People Directorate Senior Management Team People Directorate Quality Risk and Governance Group feedback will be taken from the Rainbow Staff Network Group Management Team (SMT) People Directorate Quality Risk and Governance Group Leadership team (SLT).
+Monito Monitoring Compliance Template Minimum Process for Responsible Frequency of Review of Responsible Responsible Requirement Monitoring Individual/ Monitoring Results process Individual/group/ Individual/group/ group/committee (e.g., who does committee for committee for action this?) action plan plan monitoring and development implementation Describe The policy will be The Head of Equality The policy will People Head of Equality Head of Equality and which aspect reviewed via and Inclusion. be monitored Directorate and Inclusion / Inclusion/ People this is feedback to the as it is applied Senior EDI Team / Directorate Senior monitoring People People Directorate feedback will Management People Leadership team Directorate Quality Risk and be taken from Team (SMT) Directorate (SLT).
+Senior Governance Group the Rainbow Quality Risk and Management · Staff Network Governance Team Group Group